Hexprotect vs. Armor Ball Cost Comparison

 2. Wind rating changes lifecycle risk

 A lower-cost cover can become expensive if wind pushes it into piles, exposes the water surface, or requires repeated site visits.
 Armor Ball AQUA improves ball-cover wind performance with water ballast.
-Hexprotect AQUA goes further with interlocking geometry and self-loading ballast chambers for severe exposure.
+Hexprotect AQUA goes further with interlocking geometry and pre-loaded ballast chambers (100%–300% of basic tile weight) for severe exposure.

 3. Installation cost is not the full operating cost

-Both product families are modular and comparatively fast to deploy.
+Both product families are modular and comparatively fast to deploy — a two-person crew typically empties a 53-ft van in 1–2 hours, straight onto the water.
 The long-term cost difference is usually driven by the value of water saved, chemical use avoided, maintenance avoided, and compliance risk reduced.
 For evaporation-heavy applications, use the floating cover ROI guide to compare project economics.

 How to Choose by Budget Scenario